CCDC - Asset Creation#

 Optical data#

 CCDC is originally tested on optical Landsat satellites.
-In SEPAL you have the possibility to select and combine all past and present Landsat missions, including Tier 1 and Tier 2 collections, to run it on decadal-long time-series.
+In SEPAL, you have the possibility of selecting and combining all past and present Landsat missions, including Tier 1 and Tier 2 collections, in order to run them on decade-long time series.

-The inclusion of Tier 2 products as well as Landsat 7 may introduce artifacts due to the reduced quality of the data.
-For recent short-term time-series it might be better to either select the Landsat-8 or Sentinel-2 mission, which deliver imagery from 2013 and 2015, respectively.
-This will however reduce the density of observations for the underlying time-series.
+The inclusion of Tier 2 products and Landsat 7 may introduce artefacts due to the reduced quality of data.
+For recent, short-term time series, it might be better to either select the Landsat-8 or Sentinel-2 mission, which deliver imagery from 2013 and 2015, respectively; however, this will reduce the density of observations for the underlying time series.

-For very cloud-prone regions, it is also possible to combine the Landsat data with the Sentinel-2 data to densify the underlying time-series.
-Note that because of differences in the sensors (although band names are equal) and the overpass time, artifacts may be introduced that will affect the breakpoint detection.
+For cloud-prone regions, it is also possible to combine Landsat data with Sentinel-2 data to densify the underlying time series (due to differences in the sensors – although band names are equal – and overpass time, artefacts may be introduced that will affect breakpoint detection).

-The breakpoint detection is at the heart of CCDC.
-The respective selection of bands can considerably affect the outcome of the CCDC breakpoint detection.
-Unfortunately, there does not seem to be a “one size fits all” preset for all kinds of applications.
-Scientific evidence is suggesting to use all color bands but the blue Zhu et al 2020.
+Breakpoint detection is at the heart of CCDC.
+The respective selection of bands can considerably affect the outcome of CCDC breakpoint detection.
+Unfortunately, there does not seem to be a one-size-fits-all preset for all kinds of applications.
+Scientific evidence suggests using all color bands but blue (Zhu et al.,2020).
 According to the study, the selection of additional ratio bands does not add any improvement.
-However, it should be noted that this assumption is based on the detection of all types of land cover changes and that the study uses a modified version of CCDC (named COLD), where the change in bands are weighted differently than in the original version used in SEPAL, respectively Google Earth Engine.
+However, it should be noted that this assumption is based on the detection of all types of land-cover changes and that the study uses a modified version of CCDC (named COLD), where the change in bands are weighted differently than in the original version used in SEPAL.

 Tip

-The use of the color bands allows you to later select the Green and the Swir1 band as TMASK bands for CCDC’s internal, multi-temporal cloud removal.
-You find this in the OPT button pop-up menu under MORE.
+Use of the color bands allows you to later select the Green and Swir1 band as TMASK bands for CCDC’s internal, multitemporal cloud removal (see the OPT button pop-up menu under MORE).

 Tip

-In order to create a CCDC asset based on underlying radar time-series, you need to select the RADAR button.
-This will make use the Sentinel-1 C-Band SAR Image Collection in Google Earth Engine.
-To the best of our knowledge, no scientific studies have been done that investigate the ideal band selection for breakpoint detection.
-As a starting point we suggest to use the default option that includes the VV and the VH band.
+In order to create a CCDC asset based on underlying radar time series, you need to select the RADAR button.
+This will utilize Sentinel-1 C-Band SAR Image Collection in GEE.
+(To the best of our knowledge, no scientific study has been done that investigates ideal band selection for breakpoint detection.
+As a starting point, we suggest using the default option, which includes the VV band and the VH band.)

 Planet data#

-For the creation of a CCDC asset based on Planet data, you have the choice of either selecting the Planet custom basemaps (including the NICFI Level 1 data), or Planet daily imagery itself.
+For the creation of a CCDC asset based on Planet data, you have the choice of either selecting Planet custom basemaps (including NICFI Level 1 data) or Planet daily imagery.

-In both cases, the data already needs to reside within Earth Engine as an ImageCollection asset, whose ID needs to be filled in the respective field.
+In both cases, the data already needs to reside within GEE as an ImageCollection asset (whose ID needs to be present in the respective field).

-In case you want to use the NICFI Level-1 basemaps, you can use the already existing assets within Earth Engine, given that you enabled the access feature as explained here.
-The NICFI Level-1 assets are split by continent and have the following Asset IDs:
+In case you want to use NICFI Level-1 basemaps, use already existing assets within GEE, given that you enabled the access feature (see this article).
+The NICFI Level-1 assets are organized by continent and have the following asset IDs:

 • projects/planet-nicfi/assets/basemaps/africa